SunnysideAaron/wetesa-0/README.md

 # Wetesa

 Wetasa-0 is the very first example of a [Wetesa](https://github.com/SunnysideAaron/wetesa-0/wiki)!
-To learn more about the Wetesa idea see the [wiki](https://github.com/SunnysideAaron/wetesa-0/wiki).
+To learn more about the Wetesa concept see the [wiki](https://github.com/SunnysideAaron/wetesa-0/wiki).
 The rest of this readme is about Wetesa-0.

 # Wetesa-0